alejoceballos/spring-pulsar-study/README.md

 If a consumed message must be transformed in two or more and using multithreading publish to other Pulsar topic(s), all messages must keep the same trace ID.

+### Keep alive applications

+Find a away to start and keep alive applications even though Pulsar is not available